Updated: May 14, 2025

 • Great place for digital nomads

-• Located in a peaceful country
+• Located in a safe and peaceful country

 • Lots of tourists during peak season